 Moving Abroad To Ghana When You Have Little Ones

-On the other hand they could also have possibly been right in that, we come to Ghana, fail miserably and run back to the UK with our tails between our legs.
+On the other hand they could also potentially be right in that, we come to Ghana, fail miserably and run back to the UK with our tails between our legs.
 If that happens?
 So what?!
 It’s a life experience that we would never have been able to have had and a great story to remind the children of later in life.

-Peoples main concern seemed to be directed at the children.
-My children at the time were 5, 4 and 1.5.
+Peoples main area of concern seemed to be directed at the children.
+My children at the time were 5, 4 and 1.5 years old.